cozy/cozy.github.io/src/tutorials/app.md

 ### Handle data with `cozy-client`

-`cozy-client` is a simple and declarative way of managing [cozy-stack](https://github.com/cozy/cozy-stack) API callsand resulting data.
-It is a convenient yet powerful way to bind `cozy-stack` queries to your components.
+`cozy-client` is a simple and declarative way of managing [cozy-stack](https://github.com/cozy/cozy-stack) API calls and resulting data.
+It is a convenient and powerful way to bind `cozy-stack` queries to your components.

 - [Getting started](https://docs.cozy.io/en/cozy-client/getting-started/)
 - [React integration](https://docs.cozy.io/en/cozy-client/react-integration/)